-Aimhigher and its partner universities will work together to deliver a high quality Summer School programme for 320 young people in 2017.
-The safety and wellbeing of the learners taking part is a key priority for us.
+Aimhigher and its partner universities will work together to deliver a high quality Summer School programme for young people.
+The safety and well being of the learners taking part is a key priority for us.

-UniFest is planned and delivered by universities, and the opportunity to take part is made available to learners and their parents/carers with the support of schools who contribute funding, identify eligible learners, support the application process, and agree to the learner taking part.
+UniFest is planned and delivered by universities, and the opportunity to take part is made available to learners and their parents/carers with the support of schools who agree to the learners taking part.

 Partner schools, academies, colleges and the parents/carers of learners need to be sure that all relevant safeguarding arrangements are in place.